 The STEM Living/Learning Community is a one facility residence hall protected by an automatic, supervised wet pipe sprinkler system that is integrated with the building Simplex 4100U Addressable fire alarm system.
 The residence hall is a 3-story, wood stud construction facility with vinyl siding exteriors.
 The fire alarm system is continuously monitored and supervised by the University Police Department Dispatch Office.
 There is a fully functioning kitchen located in the commons area of the facility which is protected by an Ansul fixed fire protection system.
 Multi-purpose ABC dry chemical fire (20) extinguishers are installed on each floor as well as throughout the common areas and mechanical spaces in the facilities.
 The complex has emergency lights and exit signs to illuminate the means of egress.
 Air handling units are also integrated with the fire alarm system.
 The fire alarm system is tested semi-annually; once by the Facilities Management staff and once by a licensed contractor.
-The fire extinguishers, emergency and exit lights are inspected monthly by a licensed contractor.
 All fire extinguishers have the required Annual, 6-year and Hydrostat testing performed by a licensed contractor.
 The facility has a total of 94 smoke detectors, which are not tied to the fire alarm system, and 4 heat sensors.
 Each building has 4 pull stations.

-Inspection, Testing, and Maintenance of Fire Protection Equipment The EH&S Department administers this element of the campus fire safety program with support from the Facilities Management Department, and fire protection contractors.
+Inspection, Testing, and Maintenance of Fire Protection Equipment

+The EH&S Department administers this element of the campus fire safety program with support from the Facilities Management Department, and fire protection contractors.
 All fire protection equipment in the residence halls is tested, inspected, and maintained in accordance with applicable NFPA standards.